imagej/imagej.github.io/pages/Bug_reporting_best_practices.md

 If your test data is small and public, you can typically attach it to the bug report.

-The easiest and safest way to provide sample data is via the  command.
+The easiest and safest way to provide sample data is via the {% include bc content="Help | [Upload Sample Image](Upload_Sample_Image "wikilink")" %} command.
 This sends the image to a private space accessible only by trusted developers.
 This allows proprietary data to be tested without fear of public distribution.

 Note: if you do upload sample data via ImageJ, you should mention the name of the dataset in your bug report.
 This will help developers find